Graduate Programs

 WRITTEN QUALIFYING EXAMINATIONS

-Each exam lasts three hours and is written at a first-year graduate level.
+Each exam lasts two hours and is written at a first-year graduate level.
 Entering students are recommended to take the 6000-level course corresponding to a particular exam and use the course materials to prepare for the exams.
 Students with particularly strong backgrounds can choose to take the exams without taking the courses.
 Copies of past exams from the last ten years can be obtained by contacting the Graduate Coordinator.

 ORAL QUALIFYING EXAMINATION